podviaznikov/continuous-bench/Readme.md

 small locals: 20983
 ```

-  Below is an example from Express:
+  Below is an example from Express using this HTTP benchmark [script](https://github.com/visionmedia/express/blob/master/support/bench):

 ```
 $ make benchmark